|Major Groups > Polypores > Ischnoderma resinosum|

 by Michael Kuo

-This attractive and widely distributed polypore is easy to recognize--with close inspection.
-The young mushrooms are thick, soft, and fleshy--much softer than you might expect in a polypore, especially if, from a distance, you thought you were looking at Ganoderma applanatum.
+This attractive and widely distributed polypore is fairly easy to recognize, with close inspection.
+It grows on the wood of hardwoods, and young specimens are thick, soft, and fleshy—much softer than you might expect in a polypore, especially if, from a distance, you thought you were looking at Ganoderma applanatum or another hard, woody species.
 The young pore surface is whitish, but it turns brown very quickly when bruised.
-Ischnoderma resinosum has a tendency to grow not only on the sides of dead logs, but also on their undersides, where it produces a capless version (or extension) of itself that consists primarily of a pore surface (see the illustrations).
+Ischnoderma resinosum has a tendency to grow not only on the sides of dead logs, but also on their undersides, where it produces a capless version (or extension) of itself that consists primarily of a pore surface (see illustrations).
 As Ischnoderma resinosum matures, it becomes very tough and leathery, and much more "polyporeish."

-Ecology: Saprobic on the deadwood of hardwoods and conifers; annual; causing a whitish to yellowish rot that separates the annual rings in the wood and often smells of anise; appearing on recently fallen wood and on wood that has been down for many years, but not typically on well rotted wood; growing alone, gregariously, or in overlapping clusters; usually appearing in fall; very widely distributed in North America.
+Ecology: Saprobic on the deadwood of hardwoods; annual; causing a white rot that separates the annual rings in the wood and often smells of anise; appearing on recently fallen wood and on wood that has been down for several years, but not typically on well-rotted wood; growing alone, gregariously, or in overlapping clusters; usually appearing in fall; widely distributed in North America but more common in the Midwest and eastern United States.
+The illustrated and described collections are from Illinois and Wisconsin.

-Cap: Usually present and well developed, but sometimes present merely as a folded-over edge above a spreading pore surface, and occasionally almost entirely absent; up to 20 cm across and 12 cm deep; irregularly bracket-shaped or kidney-shaped; broadly convex; when young quite thick and fleshy, with a pale brownish, finely velvety surface and a thick white margin that can be adorned with water droplets in wet weather; in maturity dark brown, sometimes with zones of color, fairly smooth, dry, and tough.
+Cap: 5–19 cm across; 3–9 cm deep; irregularly bracket-shaped, kidney-shaped, or nearly semicircular; broadly convex; when young quite thick and fleshy, with a finely velvety surface with zones of pinkish brown and brown, and a thick whitish margin; in maturity dark brown, sometimes with zones of blackish brown, fairly bald, dry, and tough.

-Flesh: Whitish and soft at first; darkening to brownish or cinnamon brown, and becoming tougher with maturity.
+Flesh: Whitish to dull pinkish brown and soft at first; darkening to brown and becoming tougher with maturity.

 Odor and Taste: Not distinctive.